williamthom-as/xray/README.md

 ## Templating

-As mentioned, Cure Viz uses a JSON-based delcarative format for describing dashboards.
-You can read more about it [here](https://github.com/williamthom-as/cure)
+As mentioned, Cure Viz uses a JSON-based format for describing dashboards.
+You can read more about it [here](https://github.com/williamthom-as/cure).

+Alternatively, you can view an example dashboard [here](https://xyare.com/dashboard/viewer/remote?gistId=fbbcb4ba16e3483bc66156d6c8a8dcf8).

 ## Run in dev mode, plus watch